 - Prominent content, in particular the main photo of a library user, seemed stale (the photo changed on reload but pulled from a stock of only 8-10 images, some of which had been around for years)

-Our staff stakeholders were frustrated by the antiquated CMS that didn’t allow them to feature the library’s large number of offerings, as the only page with any amount of visual variety was the strictly-controlled home page.
+Our staff stakeholders were frustrated by the clunky old CMS that didn’t allow them to feature the library’s large number of offerings.

-While the extensive number of consultations and workshops were extremely time-consuming, they were very effective in aligning internal stakeholders and preparing them for the coming changes.
-We were also able to use a data-driven approach throughout: for example, when library leadership felt they had better labels for some items, I suggested we conduct A/B tests with users and they agreed to proceed with whichever term performed better.
+While the number of consultations and workshops were pretty time-consuming, they were helpful in preparing our internal stakeholders for change.
+We were also able to use a data-driven approach.
+For example, when library leadership felt they had better labels for some items, I suggested we conduct A/B tests with users and go with whichever term performed better.

 Some of the new features we were able to roll out included:

-- A carousel of frequently-changing news items to replace the prominent library patron photo – this was a compromise for the Marketing and Communications department, who wanted more real estate on the home page for promotional items
+- A carousel of frequently-changing news items to replace the prominent library patron photo (This was a compromise for the Marketing and Communications department, who wanted more real estate on the home page for promotion.)

 - A new mega-menu that presented fewer choices up-front, to allow users to comfortably drill down and explore content